 - Total Recall

 - American Dreamz

 - Numb3rs (THIS has been awesome.
-I always loved this show, and got Sarah into it on Netflix after she ran out of Every Star Trek Series Ever to watch with her breakfast each day.
+I always loved this show, and got Ashar into it on Netflix after she ran out of Every Star Trek Series Ever to watch with her breakfast each day.
 Super fun conversations out of both this and Eureka!)

 - The Monuments Men (Honestly, a little bit disappointed by this.
 It seemed like something we’d all like, but it was kind of a flop.)

 - A chess app that Ashar found for her iPod Touch; this may have been sparked by watching Searching for Bobby Fischer, as I noted above!